KMAYAMA2/notes/content/essays/The Products of My Writing.md

 ---

 **Notes**
 [1] Is doing anything for its own sake a problem?
-Isn’t that the definition of art?
+Isn’t that the definition of [[Become A Problem-Solving Artist|art]]?
-[2] But in writing this essay, I realized that I did put my notes in public for the sake of going public.
-My next problem is figuring out what to ***[[9-3 Increase surface area of luck |learn]]*** in public.
+[2] But in writing this essay, I realized that I did put my notes in public for the sake of *going public*.
+My next problem is figuring out what to *[[9-3 Increase surface area of luck |learn]] in public*.